tomjoht/tomjoht.github.io/_posts/2015/2015-12-29-trends-technical-writing-2016.md

 Although Github and Bitbucket are designed for developers, if you're authoring in text files (especially using Markdown) and collaborating with engineers, it will be a natural fit to plug into their same revision control systems.

 These tools allow technical writers to further close the gap between themselves and engineers &mdash; you'll be living in the same world.

+(To read more about Github with tech comm, see Anne Gentle's post [Why use GitHub as a Content Management System?](http://justwriteclick.com/2015/12/17/why-use-github-as-a-content-management-system/).

 ## 4. Write the Docs meetup groups proliferate over STC